touch2shop/cassandra-elasticsearch-sync/README.md

 - Improve exception handling.
 Currently, if any exception occurs, like a connection timeout, the application quits.
 This is a deal breaker if the application needs to run as a daemon.

 - The solution was not tested yet in a multi-clustered environment.
 Therefore, please keep in mind it is still not suitable for production.

+- Currently, only bidirectional syncing is supported.
+However, in most cases it only makes sense to sync in one way, for instance, from Cassandra to Elasticsearch.
+A feature that would allow this behavior to be changed in  `settings.yaml` is already planned.

 AUTOMATED TESTS
 ---------------